PD Dr. Kateryna Schöning

 Projects

-Current research projects:
+Current research projects

-• WEAVE-Project E-LAUTE: Electronic Linked Annotated Unified Tablature Editio (FWF, DFG, SNF)n – The Lute in the German-Speaking Area 1450–1550 , since 1/3/2023
+• PI: WEAVE-Project E-LAUTE: Electronic Linked Annotated Unified Tablature Editio (FWF, DFG, SNF) – The Lute in the German-Speaking Area 1450–1550 , 1/3/2023–30/11/2026; editorial platform at the National Austrian Library is here, other outputs, include. publications see here.

-Finished research projects:
+Finished research projects

-• FWF-Projekt (Elise Richter, DOI: 10.55776/V661): Soloistic Instrumental Music in the Central European Cultural Region (c.
+• PI: FWF-Projekt (Elise Richter, DOI: 10.55776/V661): Solistische Instrumentalmusik im mitteleuropäischen Kulturraum (ca. 1500 – ca. 1550): instrumentale Praxis und humanistische Kontexte (Soloistic Instrumental Music in the Central European Cultural Region (c.
 1500–c.
-1550): Instrumental Practice and Humanistic Contexts, University Vienna, Department of Musicology, postdoc-position, head of project (2019–2025).
+1550): Instrumental Practice and Humanistic Contexts, 2019–2025, University of Vienna, Department of Musicology; outcomes: Book (published 2025, open access)

 Research focus: instrumental music and humanistic literature, instrumental music and humanistic education, loci communes practices and improvisation, poetic and socio-cultural spaces of instrumental music.

-• FWF-Project (Lise Meitner, DOI: 10.55776/M2062): 16th-Century Soloistic Instrumental Music in the South German Cultural Region, University Vienna, Department of Musicology, postdoc-position, head of project (2016–2019)
+• PI: FWF-Project (Lise Meitner, DOI: 10.55776/M2062): Solistische Instrumentalmusik des 16.
+Jahrhunderts im süddeutschen Kulturraum; (16th-Century Soloistic Instrumental Music in the South German Cultural Region), University of Vienna, Department of Musicology, 2016–2019.

 Research focus: Sketches and reconstructions of instrumental music from the manuscripts of the South German region, genuine instrumental composition in the context of the media change (manuscript – print), practical-didactic contexts.

 Research focus: Keyboard tablatures in Central Germany around 1550: tradition, paleography and function; the reception instrumental music of 16th century in the 19th century (Becker).
+The new discovered German harp tablature from the mid. of the 16th-century.

 Research focus: Concepts of style and genre in the reception of music before 1600, analytical methods.

-Finished teaching projects:
+Finished teaching projects

-Collaborations in finished research projects:
+Collaborations in finished research projects

 • DFG project: History of Science and Politics of the past.
 Musicology in Research and Teaching in early post-war Germany, Hochschule für Musik und Darstellende Kunst Mannheim, Germany, research staff (2010 – 2013) DFG-Webpage